Duncan-Britt/Splice-Lang/README.md

 <p>A Splice expression begins with \(: and ends with \:).</p>
 ```

-### Browser Compatibility

-Splice does not support Internet Explorer.

 ### Documentation
 The full documentation for Splice is published at https://duncan-britt.github.io/splice-docs/